 - The organization that administers the “Match.”
 In the Match, the NRMP pairs residency applicants with a residency program.

 Note that “International Medical Graduate” (IMG) refers to the medical school you attended.
 Thus, a foreign citizen who attends a US medical school is NOT an IMG.
-However, a US citizen that attends a med school outside of the US would be considered an IMG.
+However, a US citizen attending a med school outside the US would be considered an IMG.
 (Technically, s/he would be a US IMG).

 How Hard Is It REALLY to Get Into a US Residency as an IMG?